oi-analytics/oi-analytics.github.io/services.md

 that are underpinned by the best available data and tools.

 ## Education
-Driven by our academic roots and our pursuit of knowledge, we are committed to delivering high-quality education as a tool to empower.
+Driven by our academic roots, we are committed to delivering high-quality education as a tool to empower.
 From universities to national governments, we are helping to shape the next generation of researchers, technical experts and high-level decision makers.